 - Does the BMP have to be maintained and do I have the staff/time to maintain it?

 - Is there something I can do to eliminate (prevent) precipitation from coming in contact with my industrial activity/significant material in the first place?

 Start with the simple BMPs first, such as moving materials indoors or under cover.

-Many of the recommendations in Step 2: No Exposure will be helpful as non-structural BMPs and simple structural BMPs.
+Many of the recommendations in Step 2: Certifying for no exposure are non-structural and simple structural BMPs.
 Remember, non-structural BMPs must be implemented before applying for permit coverage; facilities have the first full year after applying to implement structural BMPs.